-Depending on the position of the card it may also refer to someone you are connected to who is addicted.
+Depending on the position of the card, it may also refer to someone you are connected to who is addicted.
 It is rarely appropriate to lifeguard other people.
 Often the best you can do for an obsessed/addicted person is to lovingly withdraw energy from them while they are in a state of eclipse.
-If possible, think of them when they are at their best, but extend trust only when they earn it.
+Think of them when they are at their best, but extend trust only when they earn it.
 For more on how to relate to others according to the principles of the I Ching see: A Guide to the Perplexed Interdimensional Traveler.

 Some quotes on addiction:

 “Just cause you got the monkey off your back doesn’t mean the circus has left town.”

 — Saint Augustine